 - While there are no admission fees to visit Ohio State Parks, you may find a fee for activities within the park.
 At Malabar Farm, this includes the Big House and Farm tours.
 Everything else is pretty much free.

 - Cell service is sporadic at Malabar Farm and on the road leading to the park.
+My service provider is Verizon and I don’t have service in many areas in the park.

 - You’ll find flush toilets inside the visitor center or beside the Main Barn.
 Pit toilets are located at the working farm and picnic area.